 Looking to the Future – Choosing the Right Strategy for You

-With millions of apps to choose from and more and more searches being conducted on-the-go from mobile devices every day, having a great idea is not enough to succeed.
-An innovative and unique idea is important but, just like the smart kid in the back of class who has all the answers but is too shy to raise a hand, if you don’t find a way to be seen and heard, no one will ever know your great idea exists.
+With millions of apps to choose from and more and more searches being conducted from mobile devices every day, having a great idea is not enough to succeed.
+Just like the smart kid in the back of the class who has all the answers but is too shy to raise a hand, if you don’t find a way to be seen and heard, no one will ever know your great idea exists.
 Don’t let the differences in strategies fool you into thinking you need to choose one strategy over another.
 When done correctly, the two strategies, SEO and ASO, complement each other perfectly.

 Try each but with the right outlook – follow these steps and you’ll know when you’ve reached success!